12 Last Songs

 This is a durational performance that does not have a conventional seating plan or reserved seating, however there will be seats available for those who need.
 It takes place over 12 hours, and audiences can come and go as they please during that time, using the same ticket.

-This performance is unscripted, and therefore we don’t know what subjects might arise during the performance.
+This performance is unscripted, and therefore there may be subjects that might arise during the performance which we may not know about, including language used.
 It is important to note that we cannot guarantee what might be discussed.

 This performance will be Relaxed.
 We invite you to make yourself comfortable and move around if you need to, and if you need to leave the performance at any point you will be allowed to return to the space when you feel ready.